hupe13/extensions-leaflet-map-github/readme.txt

 Plugin to extend the Wordpress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a>, see Bozdoz <a href="https://github.com/bozdoz/wp-plugin-leaflet-map#how-can-i-add-another-leaflet-plugin">FAQ</a>.

-= Is this running alone ? =
+= Wordpress Plugin =

-No, you need to install the plugin "Leaflet Map".
+You need to install the plugin "Leaflet Map".

-= used Leaflet-Plugins =
+= used Leaflet Plugins =

 *   [leaflet-elevation](https://github.com/Raruto/leaflet-elevation)
 *   [leaflet.fullscreen](https://github.com/brunob/leaflet.fullscreen)